BOTnabil/BOTnabil/README.md

 You can reach me there : [Nabil Assatour](https://www.linkedin.com/in/nabil-assatour-010196302/)

-- 🌱 I’m currently working on my professional project for my internship
+- 🌱 I’m currently working on my professional project for my internship, more infos bellow
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Huge Elden Ring nerd